nrkno/core-components/packages/core-suggest/readme.md

 - `role="listbox"` - VoiceOver needs aria-selected to falsely announce "0 selected"</li>
 - `role="option"` - falsely announces links and buttons as "text"</li>
 - `aria-live="assertive"` - fails to correctly inform user if current target is link or button</li>

-- `role="combobox"` - skipped in iOS as VoiceOver fails to inform current field is editable</li>
+- `aria-controls` - Reads 'tilgjengelig forslag' on windows Narrator on focus

 ### How do I use core-suggest with multiple tags/output values?
 Tagging and screen readers is a complex matter, requiring more than comma separated values.
 Currently, tagging is just a part of the wishlist for core-suggest.
 If tagging functionality is of interest for your project, please add a +1 to the [tagging task](https://github.com/nrkno/core-components/issues/9), describe your needs in a comment, and you'll be updated about progress.